ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.4.md

-Another addition is the Storefront package that provides a starting kit for the developers. it's a working set of components, which you can use to test the new capabilities, and then customize and extend to create your own implementation of a web store.
+Another addition is the Storefront package that provides a starting kit for the developers.
+It's a working set of components, which you can use to test the new capabilities, and then customize and extend to create your own implementation of a web store.

 For more information, see [Storefront](https://doc.ibexa.co/en/4.4/commerce/storefront/storefront).